FRC830/basic-robot/README.md

 This guide will be a start to finish guide with pictures of how to develop a basic drivetrain class.

++ If something is bolded, make sure you complete it before reading further
++ If something is quoted, it is additional information or a tip
 ## Step 0: Installing Libraries

 + Open VSCode 202x (I am using 2020).
 + Go to the extensions tab, and make sure you have WPILib Installed and that it is up to date
-+ Create a new folder in the `workspace` folder to follow along
++ Create a new repository on your personal github and clone it to the `workspace` folder
++ Make sure the repository includes your name, either the local copy or the github repository

 ![](assets/extensions.png)

 ## Step 1: Setting up `TimedRobot`

 > This step is extremely well explained in [the docs](https://docs.wpilib.org/en/stable/docs/software/wpilib-overview/creating-robot-program.html).

+**Follow the steps outlined in the [docs](https://docs.wpilib.org/en/stable/docs/software/wpilib-overview/creating-robot-program.html) with the configuration in the image below.**

 When you get to the `New Project Creator Window`, Use `template`, `c++`, and `timed`.
 I choose the `Timed Skeleton (Advanced)` because it does not have anything to delete later.